MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-uxcore/packages/uxcore/seeitsayit-label.md

 ![Image showing a button with a see-it, say-it label](images/seeitsayitlabel.png)

 You can use See-it, Say-it labels to communicate the voice command keyword for a button to the user.
 For the keyword to work, you have to set up [speech input](/windows/mixed-reality/mrtk-unity/mrtk3-input/packages/input/speech).

-<br/>

 The implementation of See-it, Say-it labels has changed from MRTK2 to MRTK3.
 Mainly, in MRTK3 there are separate `SeeItSayItLabel-Canvas` and `SeeItSayItLabel-NonCanvas` prefabs, and a component, `See It Say It Label`, which is used to enable the labels.

+<br/>

+### Enabling See-it, Say-it Labels

 In the canvas and non-canvas button prefabs, these labels are disabled by default.
 When the scene is created, the See It Say It Label component is responsible for enabling the label if the [input](/windows/mixed-reality/mrtk-unity/mrtk3-input/packages/input/overview) and [speech](/windows/mixed-reality/mrtk-unity/mrtk3-windowsspeech/packages/windowsspeech/overview) packages are installed in the project.
 The purpose of this check is to prevent labels from appearing when voice commands aren't functional.

 <br/>